disorn-inc/udacity_adv_lane/writeup_report.md

 2. undistort image,
 3. create a thresholded binary image,
 4. Use a perspective transform to wrap image,
-5. Detect lane pixels and fit to find the lane boundary.,
+5. Detect lane pixels and fit to find the lane boundary,
 6. Find the curvature of the lane and vehicle position with respect to center,
 7. Warp the detected lane boundaries back onto the original image,
 8. Display numerical estimation of lane curvature and vehicle position,